 In April 2013, the County and School Board formed a joint committee, the Infrastructure Financing Committee (IFC), to collaborate and review both the County and School's Capital Improvement Program (CIP) and infrastructure upgrade requirements.
 One of the goals of the Committee was to develop long-term maintenance plans for both the County and Schools, including annual requirements and reserves.
 The committee conducted a comprehensive review of critical needs and approved recommendations to support the development of a sustainable financing plan to begin to address current and future capital requirements.
 One of the components of the Final IFC Report included support for a capital sinking fund which would be populated each year as part of the Carryover Review based on 20 percent of the available year end balances.
-Funding was to provide for infrastructure replacement and upgrades, such as replacement roofs, electrical systems, HVAC and other facility requirements.
+Funding was to provide for infrastructure replacement and upgrades, such as replacement roofs, electrical systems, HVAC, and other facility requirements.
 The Board of Supervisors first approved the establishment of the IFC recommended Capital Sinking Fund as part of the FY 2014 Carryover Review.
 The Board of Supervisors also approved the allocation of the total sinking fund based on specific percentages for each infrastructure area, including: 55 percent for FMD, 20 percent for Parks, 10 percent for walkways, 10 percent for County roads and service drives, and 5 percent for revitalization.
-At some Carryover Reviews, the Board has approved one-time changes to the allocation based on expenditures to date and work in progress.
-These funds support prioritized critical infrastructure replacement and upgrades projects throughout the County.
+On December 7, 2021, the Board of Supervisors approved the recommendations of a new Joint Board of Supervisors/School Board CIP Committee which includes a recommendation to increase the year end allocation to the Sinking Fund to 30 percent and include FCPS in the distribution of funds.
+It is anticipated that this change will go into effect as part of the FY 2022 Carryover Review.
 The following table includes the allocation of Capital Sinking funds to date.

 Program Area Total Allocated to Date

-FMD \$35,621,941
+FMD \$49,128,260

-Parks \$12,953,433
+Parks \$17,864,821

-Walkways \$7,831,140
+Walkways \$10,286,834

-County Roads \$5,703,864
+County Roads \$8,159,557

-Revitalization \$2,656,783
+Revitalization \$3,884,630

-Total \$64,767,161
+Total \$89,324,102